 The Panel considers that it is likely AEMO will be required to review its SRAS documents to ensure that it is consistent with the final System Restart Standard.
 To allow sufficient time for this review to be conducted, the Panel proposes that the System Restart Standard be effective from 1 August 2013.
+Until that time, the interim standard will continue to apply.
 This timeframe takes into consideration that AEMO has recently completed a review of its SRAS documents and that AEMO and participants would have had time to consider the impacts of the new standard as well as any learning from the latest round of SRAS procurement.
 However, on an on-going basis (in periodic reviews of the standard as discussed below), there should be alignment of the Panel's review process and AEMO's SRAS procurement such that changes to the standard may be captured more immediately in the latest round of SRAS procurement.
 The Panel will co-ordinate with AEMO on the timing of future reviews.